 - B. Density.
-A 1.08 pay factor will be applied to the lots of plant mix surfacing when the average density for the lot (Xn) is from 94.0% to 95.0%, inclusive, of the Maximum Specific Gravity (Rice's Method) and the range (R) is less than 3.0. - C. Ride Specification.
+A 1.08 pay factor will be applied to the lots of plant mix surfacing when the average density for the lot (Xn) is from 94.0% to 98.0%, inclusive, of the Maximum Specific Gravity (Rice's Method) and the range (R) is 3.0 or less, or all test results are between 94.0% and 98.0%. - C. Ride Specification.
 The surface smoothness will be measured using the International Roughness Index (IRI).
 The surface smoothness will be evaluated in each travel lane for the entire length of the project.
-The following project category pay factors will be applied to each lane:
+The following project category pay factors will be applied to each travel lane: